-- Go to www.brca.org/lsor-events - As you scroll down you will see a list of the available events. - Simply click on the Enter button next to the event you wish to enter to add this to your cart. - You can then either click checkout to go on and complete you entry or add more events to add more entries to your cart. - You will need to log into your BRCA account to complete race entry.
-If you are not currently registered then you will need to complete the online registration process via the Join option above. - You will then be redirected to a PayPal payment page to complete your entry.
+- Go to www.brca.org/lsor-events - As you scroll down you will see a list of the available events. - If your expected event is not shown then online booking is closed, booking in closes the Wednesday before our event.
+Payment can still be made online until the night before our event or trackside with your card.
+Cash will no longer be accepted trackside unless extreme circumstances stop the use of the sections onsite payment facility working. - Simply click on the Enter button next to the event you wish to enter to add this to your cart. - You can then either click checkout to go on and complete you entry or add more events to add more entries to your cart. - You will need to log into your BRCA account to complete race entry.
+If you are not currently registered then you will need to complete the online registration process via the Join option shown on the webpage. - You will then be redirected to a PayPal payment page to complete your entry.